Bo0sted/navidrome-coverart-proxy/README.md

 ### What the proxy protects

-Running cover art through the proxy instead of exposing Navidrome directly gives you the following, each enforced in code rather than left to convention:
+Each of these is enforced in code, not left to convention:

-The backend never goes public.
-Navidrome stays reachable only over the shared internal Docker network.
-The proxy is the single host that can talk to it, so its address, its open ports, and the service itself are never on the internet.
-Even the share tokens the proxy hands out are useless to anyone who can't already reach the backend, which is no one but the proxy.
+- **The backend never goes public.** Navidrome is reachable only over the shared internal Docker network.
+The proxy is the only host that can talk to it, so its address, ports, and the service itself never touch the internet — and the share tokens it emits are useless to anyone who can't already reach the backend.
-A strict endpoint allowlist.
-Only the three paths a client needs for cover art are recognized — the metadata lookup, the cover-art image, and the share-image path.
-Every other path is refused with a 404 that the proxy generates itself, so an unlisted request never reaches Navidrome at all.
-There is no path traversal, no "pass anything through" fallback, and no way to reach the library, the admin API, or any other endpoint through this hostname.
+- **A strict endpoint allowlist.** Only the three cover-art paths are recognized.
-Method-aware routing.
-Each allowlisted path accepts exactly one method (the metadata endpoint is POST-only, the image endpoints are GET/HEAD).
-A request with the wrong verb is rejected before the backend is contacted, so an approved path can't be repurposed by changing the method.
+  Every other path gets a 404 the proxy generates itself, so it never reaches Navidrome — no traversal, no pass-through fallback, no route to the library or admin API.
-Input validation on everything forwarded.
-Only a fixed set of query parameters (id, u, s, t, v, c, size, f) is ever passed upstream; anything else is dropped.
-The id must match a tight pattern (≤64 characters of A–Z a–z 0–9 _ -) or the request is refused, size is discarded unless it's purely numeric, and share tokens are pattern-checked before use.
-Junk, oversized, or injection-style parameters don't make it to Navidrome.
+- **Method-aware routing.** Each path accepts one method (metadata is POST-only, images are GET/HEAD).
+Wrong verbs are rejected before the backend is contacted.
-Server fingerprint stripped from responses.
-The backend's software name and version (type, serverVersion) are removed from every metadata response, in both JSON and XML form, including error responses.
-A failed login or a missing-album error reveals nothing about what's running behind the proxy.
+- **Input validation on everything forwarded.** Only a fixed query-parameter set (`id`, `u`, `s`, `t`, `v`, `c`, `size`, `f`) is passed upstream; `id` must match a tight pattern (≤64 chars), `size` must be numeric, and share tokens are pattern-checked.
+Junk and injection-style input never reaches Navidrome.
-Internal addresses rewritten, with a fail-safe.
-Image links that Navidrome fills with its own internal address are rewritten to the proxy's public hostname.
-If, after rewriting, any reference to the backend host still remains in the response, the proxy discards the body entirely and returns a safe empty response rather than risk leaking the address.
+- **Server fingerprint stripped.** The backend's name and version (`type`, `serverVersion`) are removed from every metadata response, JSON and XML, errors included.
-No spoofable client data reaches the backend.
-Every forwarding header a caller might set to lie about their origin — X-Forwarded-For, X-Forwarded-Host, X-Forwarded-Proto, X-Forwarded-Port, X-Real-Ip, Forwarded — is stripped before the upstream request is made.
-The backend only ever sees a fixed, minimal request from the proxy itself.
+- **Internal addresses rewritten, with a fail-safe.** Backend image links are rewritten to the public hostname; if any backend reference survives the rewrite, the proxy discards the body and returns a safe empty response.
-Image responses are content-type enforced.
-A response is only returned as an image if the backend actually labeled it image/*.
-Anything else becomes a 404, so the image endpoints can't be coaxed into relaying non-image content.
+- **No spoofable client data reaches the backend.** Forwarding headers (`X-Forwarded-For`, `X-Forwarded-Host`, `X-Forwarded-Proto`, `X-Forwarded-Port`, `X-Real-Ip`, `Forwarded`) are stripped before the upstream request.
-Bounded resource use.
-Upstream image bodies are capped (25 MiB), metadata request bodies are capped (8 KiB), request headers are capped, and every upstream call has a timeout.
-This limits the blast radius of a malformed or abusive request.
+- **Image content-type enforced.** A response is only returned if the backend labeled it `image/*`; anything else becomes a 404.
-Stateless, no credentials stored.
-The proxy holds no accounts, no passwords, and no persistent state beyond an in-memory image cache.
-The share-token model means the URLs it emits carry an album reference only — never account credentials.
+- **Bounded resource use.** Image bodies (25 MiB), metadata bodies (8 KiB), and headers are capped, and every upstream call has a timeout.
-A health check that reveals nothing. /healthcheck reports whether the backend is reachable as a plain yes/no, without naming, versioning, or locating it.
+- **Stateless, no credentials stored.** No accounts, no passwords, no persistent state beyond an in-memory image cache.

-The container itself is also run locked down in the quick start: read-only root filesystem, all Linux capabilities dropped, and no-new-privileges set.
+The container is also run locked down in the [quick start](#quick-start): read-only root filesystem, all capabilities dropped, and `no-new-privileges` set.

 ## Verification